 Scroll below for more information About my Books.
 I invite you to read my work and learn about my fascinating family stories and many other stories I feature in my writing.
 Meet those who lived them and the rich history behind them.

 About My Professional Career

 My diverse preparation, experiences, successes and failures have enabled me to strategically spot the “dos and don’ts” of business ownership and operation.
 I leverage this knowledge for the benefit of my clients.
 Besides helping my law practice clients, including other authors, I also love to write and share my knowledge and experiences through teaching, coaching, and speaking engagements.

 I released my first novel in 2014, “Antonio’s Will: A Story of Sacrifice, Love, Tragedy and Injustice,” exposing the story of injustice of a man executed in the electric chair in the United States in 1916.
 I’ve always enjoyed playing “devil’s advocate” so this novel is definitively for those people who like to side with the less likable character, but it is so much more.
 It is rich with family stories and historical facts that most readers will find interesting.
 (Antonio’s Will was on the Amazon Best Seller and Top Rated Kindle lists for Caribbean and Hispanic American Literature for a couple of years after publication in 2014.)
 Check out the article I wrote about the novel on this blog by clicking here!)

-I am also working on my second novel–centered on historical murders that occurred within my family in 15th century medieval Spain–and have other projects in the works.
-Please click on the book covers on the sidebar for more information about my books!
+I am also (slowly) working on other works of fiction–one centered on historical murders that occurred within my family in 15th century medieval Spain–and have other projects in the works with focus on Spain and Scotland history.